Act I: Live in Rosario

-Act I is the first live album released by the Finnish soprano Tarja Turunen.
-The two concerts were recorded and filmed with 10 HD cameras at the El Círculo Theatre in Rosario, Argentina, in March 2012, and released on CD, DVD and Blu-ray on the 24th of August, 2012.
+Act I is the first live album released by the Finnish singer Tarja Turunen.
+The two concerts were recorded and filmed with 10 HD cameras at the El Círculo Theatre in Rosario, Argentina, in March 2012, and released on CD, DVD and Blu-ray on 24 August 2012.
 Additionally, the Act I media book contains a live recording from Luna Park (titled DVD3).

 The track listing consists in a mix of her three solo albums, Nightwish's classic "Nemo" and covers of Andrew Lloyd Webber, Gary Moore and Whitesnake plus a variety of extras.

-On the 10th of July 2012 earMUSIC released the first official teaser for "Act I".
+earMUSIC released the first official teaser for "Act I" on 10 July 2012.

+In July 2018, the predecessor to Act I was released, entitled "Act II".

 Reception

 The recording was well received among critics.
 A review from the website getredytoROCK! stated that "this live CD will certainly please her fans, [...] epic metal meets pop and classical never sounded so good."

 In its review for Firebrand Magazine, Lee Walker commented that "Tarja has once again proved that she walks alone, 7 long years have passed since she parted ways with her previous band, and throughout that time she has continued to prove that she is a successful artist in her right.
 “Act I” manages to successfully capture all of the magic behind her live performances."